ouchpixels/ouchpixels/README.md

 # Anna the Scavenger — @ouchpixels <br/>
 ## 👋 Hi!
-I'm Anna— a freelance Frontend Developer passionate about 2D and 3D storytelling on the Web.<br/>
+I'm Anna— a freelance Frontend Developer <br/>passionate about 2D and 3D storytelling on the Web.<br/>

 💎 I design and develop **interactive 3D scenes** (Three.js / GLSL / WebGL)
 <br/>